randhid/velodyne-go-module/README.md

 # Velodyne Module

-the `velodyne` module implements the [vlp-16 Velodyne Puck](https://ouster.com/products/hardware/vlp-16) as a camera that implements point clouds using an unoffical golang implementation found at go.einride.tech/vlp16.
+the `velodyne` module implements the [vlp-16 Velodyne Puck](https://ouster.com/products/hardware/vlp-16) as a camera that implements point clouds using an unofficial golang implementation found at go.einride.tech/vlp16.
 The velodyne must be running locally at address `127.0.0.1`.
 The only supported model is the `vlp-16`, which is the only model implmented by this repo.